Congress changes strategy on Robert Vadra

 Congress writes to home ministry on life threat to Rahul, Centre denies

-It has also been decided that Priyanka with her husband will continue to campaign for her brother and Congress President Rahul Gandhi, who is contesting from Amethi Lok Sabha seat in Uttar Pradesh.
+It has also been decided that Priyanka with her husband will continue to campaign for her brother and Congress president Rahul Gandhi, who is contesting from Amethi Lok Sabha seat in Uttar Pradesh.

 Union Minister Smriti Irani, who is the BJP candidate against Rahul Gandhi, has been launching scathing attacks on Gandhi family and Vadra.

-She told ANI on Wednesday in Amethi that Vadra 's campaigning will definitely benefit the BJP and wherever Vadra will go, the farmers would come out to vote to save their land from him.
+She told ANI on Wednesday in Amethi that Vadra's campaigning will definitely benefit the BJP and wherever Vadra will go, the farmers would come out to vote to save their land from him.

 Despite Irani 's regular attacks on Vadra, the Congress has decided not to give a reply as the party doesn't want to give wings to this issue.